 For those of you who are looking for a great place to educate your children, we encourage you to check out our Children Youth and Family Ministries as well as The St. Bartholomew Community Preschool.

 Each Sunday at 10:00 am, The Forum helps us further connect faith with life.
 Programs range from clergy teaching and expository Bible study to explorations of theology, social concerns and philosophical questions.

 Watch The Forum live on our website, or join the conversation live on Facebook or YouTube where you can post your questions for our speaker in the comments during the live stream.
 Visit our The Forum page for upcoming schedule and past recordings.

-Thoughtful reflection and lively discussion of the upcoming Sunday readings, hosted by the Right Reverend Dean E. Wolfe.
+Thoughtful reflection and lively discussion of the upcoming Sunday readings, hosted by our Rector, the Right Reverend Dean E. Wolfe.
 Please contact Liz Gillespie to be added to our weekly Bible study via Zoom.
 Click here for Sunday’s reading.

 Are you looking to live into your faith more fully, to have faith connect more deeply with everyday life?
 What can the Bible teach us about the world today?
 Do you ever wonder what God is calling you to do?
 If you want to seek answers through study, reflection, and spiritual practice in community, EfM -- a four-year certificate program in theological education with a weekly in-person seminar format that starts again this fall -- may be for you.
 To learn more, please download our information handout here, or contact EfM Mentor Liza Page Nelson.